japolpolskie-cyber/AI-Content-Repurposing/README.md

 This project automates the content repurposing process by converting long-form content into multiple platform-specific social media posts.

-Using Zapier and OpenAI, the workflow reduces manual writing while maintaining consistent messaging across different platforms.
+Using Zapier and AI Agent, the workflow reduces manual writing while maintaining consistent messaging across different platforms.

 ---